Christmas Countdown - Day Eleven!

 Our indigo starter kit is a popular Christmas gift – it’s the perfect introduction to the wonderful world of indigo dyeing.
 And with £2 off it’s even better!

-20% discount on selected yarns or our undyed silk scarf!
+10% discount on selected yarns, our undyed silk scarf or cotton tote!

 24 hours only!